 Originally a traditional Hawaiian dish consisting of freshly-caught fish, seaweed and kukui nuts, poke has taken the world by storm.
 There are many different versions out there, featuring myriad types of rice, fish, fruit and veggies.
 There are Japanese-influenced pokes, spicy pokes, and even pokes that are entirely fish-free.

 Our recipe falls into the latter category and is completely vegan.
-Tofu provides protein and substance while mango adds tropical flavor.
+Tofu provides protein and substance while mango adds tropical flavour.
 Add an addictive dressing made with soy, lime and umeboshi plum vinegar, and you have the dinner of your dreams.